-We are proud that 2021 marks our 10th year of partnering with you to protect the Great Lakes.
-This is an exciting time of hope and optimism.
-FLOW now enjoys a solid foundation built from the work we’ve done in collaboration to protect the Great Lakes through application of public trust principles, work that cuts through politics and sustains communities with water that is clean, safe, affordable—and public.
-We are moving toward an economy buoyed by clean water and clean energy, and we’re going to make it happen together.
+We are proud that 2021 marked our 10th year of partnering with you to protect the Great Lakes.
+FLOW now enjoys a solid foundation built from the work we have accomplished together with you and many other supporters and allies to protect the Great Lakes through application of public trust principles, It is work that cuts through politics and sustains communities with water that is clean, safe, affordable—and public.
+We are moving toward an economy buoyed by clean water and clean energy, and we are making it happen together.
 Thank you to everyone who has supported FLOW since our founding in 2011, as well as those who joined us along the way during our first 10 years.
 Thank you for our shared successes.
 Your commitment to safeguarding our public waters is what drives us forward.
-We are asking you to continue supporting FLOW and our mission to protect the Great Lakes, groundwater, and drinking water for all.
-Together we will keep working for the love of water!
+We ask you to continue supporting FLOW and our mission to protect the Great Lakes, groundwater, and drinking water for all.
+Together we will keep working For Love Of Water!

 Click here or on the image above to view a larger version of FLOW’s 10-year Timeline of Accomplishments.

 Watch a recording below of our Confluence celebration on September 21, 2021, as FLOW celebrated 10 years of working together to keep the Great Lakes public and protected.

 Throughout 2021, FLOW produced and shared a series of video interviews with key FLOW supporters and stakeholders who have been instrumental to our work and shared successes over the past decade.
 We hope you enjoy theses stories and reflections and share them with others who might be inspired to join us in protecting freshwater for all: